-To view our latest school dinner menu, please follow this link:
+Click below to view our latest school dinner menu:

 External Link: https://foodforthoughtschools.co.uk/

 Please check the Liverpool City Councils website to see if you are eligible to Free School Meals.

 If you are eligible for Free School Meals and you have applied and have been accepted; please email school to inform us at firstname.lastname@example.org.

 Changes to Free School Meals Eligibility under Universal Credit